WHAT IS TRANSGENDER?

-What causes Transgenderism?
+What Causes Transgenderism?

-There's not enough research to definitively determine what causes our need to express an alternative gender but most present thinking reveals its instigated by varied degrees of masculinzation to the brain during our evolution in the womb.
+There's not enough research to definitively determine what causes our need to express an alternative gender but most present thinking reveals its instigated by varied degrees of masculinization to the brain during our evolution in the womb.

-How’s that occur?
+How does that occur?

-Every mammal is first conceived female: it's the default gender.
+Every mammal is first conceived as female: it's our default gender.
 Every once and awhile the most complex organ on the body - the human brain - doesn’t successfully compete the light speed trek to its final gender.
 Thus, you end up with a male body being born with a female brain.